 Should you, against all odds, tire of Brazils' beaches you could of course pay a visit to the Amazon, the world's largest rainforest, which extends over large parts of Brazil, Venezuela, Peru, Bolivia, Ecuador, and Colombia.
 With its exciting animal and plant life, it is one of the highlights of South America.
-The experience is not, though, served up on a silver platter.
-A trip around Amazonia is hot, humid, grimy, tough, long, primitive and at times very very demanding - ingredients that make it even more exciting and fascinating.
+A trip around Amazonia is hot, humid, grimy, tough, long, primitive and at times very, very demanding - ingredients that make it even more exciting and fascinating.
 The chance of seeing alligators, parrots, monkeys, hippos etc in their natural environment makes the experience even more special.
-A trip by riverboat down the Amazon River is truly an unforgettable experience - just remember to check out the stars in the night sky, you won't believe your eyes!
+A trip by riverboat down the Amazon River is truly an unforgettable experience!

 The Andes Mountains

-The Andes Mountains are the backbone and quite literally the "high point" of South America!
-The mountain range stretches the entire length of the continent, so there are loads of fantastic places to visit.
-Machu Picchu in Peru, one of the most incredible and impressive places in South America, is an absolute must see.
-The experience of trekking along the famous Inca Trails and being able to watch the fabulous sun rise over the ruins of this ancient city is in another class.
-The Andes has many other world class sights to offer in Peru, Ecuador, Argentina, Chile, Colombia, Venezuela and Bolivia.
+The Andes mountain range stretches the entire length of the continent, which means there are loads of fantastic places to visit.
+Machu Picchu in Peru, the experience of trekking along the famous Inca Trails and being able to watch the unforgettable sun rise over the ruins of this ancient city is in another class.
 The World's highest lake, Titicaca, lies at the border of Peru and Bolivia and is well worth the trip.
-For those of a more energetic disposition there are also adrenalin filled activities such as white water rafting, climbing, and mountain biking.
+For those of a more energetic disposition there are also adrenalin filled activities such as white-water rafting, climbing, and mountain biking.

 Southern South America: Attractive Argentina

-Make sure your trip to South America includes a visit to Argentina, a country that is a little more sophisticated and a little more European than the rest of South America.
-In the capital, Buenos Aires, you can experience the famous tango "live", watch a game of football, and eat some of the biggest steaks you'll ever find, all whilst being charmed by the city's totally unique and romantic atmosphere.
+Make sure your trip to South America includes a visit to Argentina, a country that is a little more European than the rest of South America – but in a good way!
+In the capital, Buenos Aires, you can experience the famous tango, watch a game of football, and eat some of the biggest steaks you'll ever find, all whilst being charmed by the city's totally unique and romantic atmosphere.
 The nightlife here is also fantastic.

 In the northern part of Argentina, close to the borders of Brazil and Paraguay, lie the Iguaçu Falls, one of the World's greatest natural "watery" wonders.
-The system of waterfalls greatly exceeds all expectations.
-The area is literally "flooded" with streams of bubbling, foaming water; huge rainbows form where the cascading water meets the suns rays.
-Butterflies the size of your hand flutter about.
-It is a good idea to use at least two days to fully explore and appreciate the magnificence of the area.
+The area is literally "flooded" with streams of bubbling, foaming water; huge rainbows form where the cascading water meets the suns rays, while butterflies the size of your hand flutter about.

 Galapagos Islands: possibly the worlds' most fantastic wildlife experience!

-Even though they are a little more expensive than most of the other attractions in South America, your trip ought to include a visit to the Galapagos Islands.
-The islands are part of Ecuador but lie around 1000km from the mainland in the Pacific Ocean.
-The animal and plant life here is both unique and totally incredible.
-Who knows what the future holds for the islands or the wildlife above and below the surface - so hurry and you may still get to samba underwater with one of the playful sea lions that await you….
+Even though it is more expensive than other attractions in South America, your trip ought to include a visit to the Galapagos Islands.
+The islands are part of Ecuador but are located around 1000km from the mainland in the Pacific Ocean.
+The animal and plant life here is literally absolutely unique and totally incredible.
+This is from where Darwin took a lot of his inspiration.